 The location of Susanna’s prayer provides another example.
 In the Theodotion version, the prayer appears at the climax of the story: the elders have testified falsely before the congregation; they have been believed; and the judges have sentenced Susanna to death.
-At this point, Susanna’s prayer brings the story to its turning point: the Lord hears her prayer; places His spirit in the young Daniel; and he saves Susanna from death.
-From a plot perspective, the location is particularly suitable.
-Moreover, it is similar to the location of prayers in other narratives.
-Beyond the content/lexical similarity between Susanna’s prayer and Daniel’s prayer, the location of the prayer is also similar: Daniel and the rest of Babylon’s wise men are in danger; Daniel prays; the Lord reveals the content of Nebuchadnezzar’s dream; and Daniel is saved from death.
+At this point, Susanna’s prayer brings the story to its turning point: the Lord hears her prayer; places His spirit in the young Daniel and he saves Susanna from death.
+From a plot perspective, the location is particularly suitable and is similar to the location of prayers in other narratives, as we will see below.

-The placement of Susanna’s prayer is also reminiscent of Tamar’s prayer in the Palestinian Targumim to Gen 38:25: each woman has been accused of sexual misconduct; each utters a moving prayer at the dramatic moment when she has been sentenced to death; following her prayer each is saved from death and her innocence revealed.
-Tamar’s prayer does not appear in Genesis 38, but as Segal notes, “Within the rich history of the interpretation of the story of Judah and Tamar (Gen 38), the phenomenological reception of the addition of an extensive prayer in all the Palestinian Aramaic Targumim to Gen 38:25 is worthy of mention.
-Indeed, there is no prayer in Gen 38 itself, but the interpretive tradition with the extensive evidence of Tamar’s prayer was perhaps familiar to the Jewish writer in ancient times.”
-I would only add that the similarities in the placement of the prayer in the two narratives further buttress the possibility of such familiarity.

 In contrast, Susanna’s prayer in the OG does not come at a climactic point.
 Segal argues that both locations seem reasonable and it is difficult to determine which reflects the original location and which is the correction.
 I, however, find the location of the prayer in the OG strange for it has Susannah addressing God about the men who have accused her (v 25) before the elders have given their false testimony.
-The awkward placement of the prayer suggests that it was added to the OG at a late stage either under the influence of the Theodotion or a similar version.
+The awkward placement of the prayer suggests that it was added to the OG at a late stage either under the influence of Theodotion or a similar version.

+Support for the claim that the original location of Susanna’s prayer is its position in Theodotion can be found by comparing it to other narratives.
+Beyond the content/lexical similarity between Susanna’s prayer and Daniel’s prayer, the location of the prayer is also similar: Daniel and the rest of Babylon’s wise men are in danger; Daniel prays; the Lord reveals the content of Nebuchadnezzar’s dream; and Daniel is saved from death.

+The placement of Susanna’s prayer is also reminiscent of Tamar’s prayer in the Palestinian Targumim to Gen 38:25.
+As Segal has pointed out: “Within the rich history of interpretation of that story, worthy of note is the phenomenological parallel of the addition of an extensive prayer in all of the Palestinian Targumim to Gen 38:25.
+While there is no prayer in Gen 38 itself, the broadly attested interpretive tradition of Tamar’s prayer was perhaps known to a Jewish author or scribe in antiquity.”
+If we assume that the author of Susanna was aware of (and perhaps influenced by) the tradition of Tamar’s prayer, we have further support for the claim that the original location of Susanna’s prayer is where it is found in Theodotion.
+Both women were accused of sexual misconduct; both utter a moving prayer at the dramatic moment when she has been sentenced to death; following her prayer each is saved from death and her innocence revealed.

-1.3 Characteristics of the Theodotion Version
+1.3 Characteristics of Theodotion Version